IrvingGSea/i-book-v1/docs/chapters/chapter-2/index.md

 ## Chapter Summary

 In this chapter, we explored the fundamentals of PIC24 assembly language and how to work directly with the CPU's registers and memory.

+## Self-Check Quiz

+??? question "Which addressing mode is used in the following instruction?"
+    ```asm
+    MOV     #42, W0
+    ```
+    - A. Register Direct
+    - B. Register Indirect
+    - C. Immediate
+    - D. Indirect with Post-Increment

+    **Answer:** C. Immediate
+    The `#42` indicates an immediate (literal) value is being loaded into a register.

+??? question "What is the result of this instruction?"
+    ```asm
+    MOV     W2, W1
+    ```
+    - A. W2 becomes equal to W1
+    - B. W1 becomes equal to W2
+    - C. W2 and W1 are cleared
+    - D. Nothing happens

+    **Answer:** B. W1 becomes equal to W2
+    The contents of W2 are copied into W1.

+---

+What is the correct instruction to load the literal value `25` into register `W5`?

+???+ question "Choose one"
+    - A. `MOV W5, #25`
+    - B. `MOV [W5], 25`
+    - C. `MOV #25, W5`
+    - D. `LOAD 25 → W5`

+    **Answer:** C. `MOV #25, W5`

+## Practice Prompt

+Write a short PIC24 assembly program that:
+- Loads the values 5 and 10 into two registers
+- Adds them together
+- Stores the result in `W2`

+Try it yourself before revealing the solution!

+??? example "Show Solution"
+    ```asm
+    MOV     #10, W0      ; Load 10 into W0
+    MOV     #5, W1       ; Load 5 into W1
+    ADD     W0, W1       ; Add W0 to W1 → W1 = 15
+    MOV     W1, W2       ; Store the result in W2
+    ```

 ### What You Learned:
 - The basic **syntax** of PIC24 assembly instructions